CSS

 :focus-within

-The :focus-within CSS pseudo-class matches an element if the element or any of its children are focused.
+The :focus-within CSS pseudo-class matches an element if the element or any of its descendants are focused.

 :is()

-The :is() CSS functional pseudo-class takes a selector list as its argument, and matches any element that can be selected by one of the selectors in that list.
+The :is() CSS pseudo-class function takes a selector list as its argument, and selects any element that can be selected by one of the selectors in that list.

 :lang()

-The :lang() CSS functional pseudo-class matches elements based on their content language.
+The :lang() CSS pseudo-class matches elements based on the language they are determined to be in.

 :modal